A look back in IPO: Microsoft, the software success

 Regardless, Microsoft’s IPO did well, kicking off the public life of the third most valuable tech company in the world, and the third most valuable company in the world.

-All that was to come: From the Netscape saga, to antitrust, to the dot-com excesses, to Windows XP through Windows 7, 8, and 10, Zune, Azure, Windows Phone’s failure, and the success of Outlook.com and its commercial cloud, the road ahead was long.
+All that was to come: From the Netscape saga, to antitrust, to the dot-com excesses, to Windows XP through Windows 7, 8, and 10, Zune, Azure, Windows Phone’s failure and the success of Outlook.com and its commercial cloud, the road ahead was long.

 Regardless, its foundation was already in place.
 Microsoft had shown that making money off software was a pretty good business.Featured Image: Li-Anne Dias